This country-specific Q&A provides an overview of Shipping laws and regulations applicable in South Korea.

 For the second type of ship arrest, i.e. judicial auction sale based on security rights such as mortgage and maritime liens, the creditor may be able to arrest the ship on which mortgage or maritime lien has been established, and such ship only.

 Does the arresting party need to put up counter-security as the price of an arrest?
 In what circumstances will the arrestor be liable for damages if the arrest is set aside?

-For the first type of ship arrest, i.e. pre-judgment attachment for the purpose of obtaining security for claim, it is general practice that the court will require the creditor/claimant to post counter-security before delivering the decision.
-Such counter-security is required in order to be used for compensation of the debtor’s damages and losses arising from possible inappropriate/wrongful pre-judgment attachment because the pre-judgment attachment decision is usually delivered in an ex parte proceeding based on prima facie evidence only.
+For the first type of ship arrest, i.e. (i) pre-judgment attachment for the purpose of obtaining security for claim, it is general practice that the court will require the creditor/claimant to post counter-security before delivering the decision.
+Such counter-security is required in order to be used for compensation of the debtor’s damages and losses arising from possible inappropriate/wrongful pre-judgment attachment, because the pre-judgment attachment decision is usually delivered in an ex parte proceeding based on prima facie evidence and arguments submitted by the claimant only.

-As for other two types of ship arrest, i.e. judicial auction sale for exercise of security rights such as mortgage and maritime liens and judicial auction sale for enforcement of judgment/arbitration award, such deposit of counter-security is not required.
+As for other two types of ship arrest, i.e. (ii) judicial auction sale for exercise of security rights such as mortgage and maritime liens and (iii) judicial auction sale for enforcement of judgment/arbitration award, deposit of counter-security is not required.

 How can an owner secure the release of the vessel?
 For example, is a Club LOU acceptable security for the claim?